connormckelvey/jumpcloud/README.md

 ### HTTP Servers == Concurrency

-All requests to an `http.Server` are run in separate goroutines, so ensuring that any shared state is accessed in a safe way is important in preventing data races and preventing corruption of that state.
-Using constructs like `sync.Mutex`, channels, and atomic updates makes concurrent access safe.
+All requests to an `http.Server` are run in separate goroutines, so ensuring that any shared state is accessed in a safe way is important in preventing data races and in preventing corruption of that state.
+Using things like `sync.Mutex`, channels, and atomic updates makes concurrent access safe.

 ### Dependency Injection

-Throughout the application, handlers and middleware may need access to common things like a metrics store, configuration information and a logger.
-By defining handlers and middleware as methods on the Application type, injecting a dependency means adding that dependency to Application.
+Throughout the service, handlers and middleware may need access to common things like the metrics store, configuration information, and the logger.
+By defining handlers and middleware as methods on  `Application`, injecting a dependency means simply adding that dependency to `Application`.

 ## What I didn't quite get to